olibre/GreatTips/install/tips.md

-% Installation tips of the developer environment
+% Tips about developer environment configuration
 ================================================

 Terminal keys and colors